Melandel/workflow/README.md

 * Most of the things were of a point-and-click nature - which felt painfully repetitive
 * Having to switch to Notepad++ for my drafts meant a lot of going back and forth between windows
 * Working with two files side by side on one screen felt like too many drag-and-drops to perform
-* the sheer amount of elements from the graphical interface (task bar, menus, and docked window anchors mainly) made it look like there was a lot of complexity, tools and settings in my way of working
+* The sheer amount of elements from the graphical interface (task bar, menus, and docked window anchors mainly) made it look like there was a lot of complexity, tools and settings in my way of working
 * I consistently had several file explorers open at the same time.
 Lots of goingback back and forth between windows again
 * Some things took more time than I would have liked: startup (especially with ReSharper), running the unit tests, upgrading the IDE, ...